rabbitmq/rabbitmq-website/site/vhosts.md

 </pre>

+## <a id="default-queue-type" class="anchor" href="#default-queue-type">Default Queue Type</a>

+When a client declares a queue without explicitly specifying its type, a configurable default type is used.
+The default can be overridden by specifying it in virtual host metadata (see above).

+Supported queue types are:

+ * "quorum"
+ * "stream"
+ * "classic"

+The default is only effective for new queue declarations; updating the default will not affect queue type of any existing queues or streams because queue type is immutable and cannot be changed after declaration.

 ## <a id="deleting" class="anchor" href="#deleting">Deleting a Virtual Host</a>

 A virtual host can be deleted using CLI tools or an [HTTP API](./management.html) endpoint.